Principal Investigator

 Dr. Martin conducts research in the area of bone and mineral metabolism disorders and actively mentors undergraduate, graduate and postdoctoral trainees.
 Her research involves multiple national and international collaborations.
 She is Principal Investigator and co-Investigator on several NIH-funded projects and US patents.
 She is a current member of the American Society for Bone and Mineral Research, American Society of Nephrology and American Heart Association.

-Dr. Kentrup is a Postdoctoral Research Fellow from the Martin Lab.
-He completed his PhD in Biology at the University of Münster, Germany in 2012.
+Dr. Kentrup completed his PhD in Biology at the University of Münster, Germany in 2012.
 Dominik is a trained microsurgeon and is proficient in a multitude of animal models.
-His scientific career has been focused on translational research in nephrology, including the implementation and refinement of advanced non-invasive imaging techniques, the identification of novel biomarkers and the role of FGF23 in CKD associated cardiac remodeling.
-His current projects aim to investigate targets and regulation of Pi/FGF23 in CKD.
+His scientific career has been focused on translational research in nephrology, including the implementation and refinement of advanced non-invasive imaging techniques, the identification of novel biomarkers and the role of fibroblast growth factor 23 (FGF23) in chronic kidney disease (CKD) associated cardiac remodeling.
+His current projects aim to investigate targets and regulation of Pi/FGF23 in CKD and autosomal recessive hypophosphatemic rickets (ARHR1).

 Positions are open!
 Learn more on the Join Us page.